herbdool/phileDraft/README.md

 * Can publish files from Draft with spaces which will break the URL (but could probably clean that up in this plugin).
 * Can only publish to one folder (maybe Phile can determine the structure from the filename or from the meta data?)
 * Can't unpublish or delete files.

+##Possible features

+* Setting a Status: Draft/Published in meta which gets parsed before html is created.